tsingson/xudp/README.md

 Features include:

 * IPv4 and IPv6 support.
-* NAT punch-through: Reliable identification of peers behind the same public IP/NAT setup.
 * Highly redundant reception acknowledgement by piggybacking multiple ACKs on regular data packets.
 * Expose event handlers for cases where indivual packets are lost or ACK'ed.
   This allows the host application to implement resending of lost packets.
-  Our library does not do this, because this behaviour is the reason why TCP is slow.
+  Our library does not do this for performance reasons.
+To be more
+  precise: when TCP detects a packet loss, it stops the sending of everything else until the lost packet has been re-sent and ACK'ed by the other end.
+For applications where time-sensitive data should go through as fast as possible, this is very much not what we want.
   We therefor leave it to the host application to determine what to do when packets are lost.
+It can resend packets selectively while not preventing the reception of remaining data.

 ### Usage